 THE INDUSTRY SNOB

 “I'm on the list” he says with credence.
 Knowing the only reason he is there, is to show people he doesn't even care about being there.
 He might have helped book the artist, passed out flyers, or clicked share on a Facebook post, either way, he wants you to know he's the most important person there.
-He scoffs at the idea of a glow stick, and wouldn't be caught in anything besides his evenings best.
+He scoffs at the idea of a glow stick or other glow toys, and wouldn't be caught in anything besides his evenings best.
 He's here to stand backstage, and take an unenthusiastic picture, showing his 300 followers that he's too cool to care about a show.
 You'll never see him in the pit, seeing as he shudders when he sees the words “general admission”.

 THE HIGH SCHOOL KID WITH THE EDGY T-SHIRT ON